 Join the 500+ urologists who offer Rezūm Therapy to their patients.

-- McVary KT, Roehrborn C. Five year results of the prospective, randomized controlled trial of water vapor thermal therapy for treatment of lower urinary tract symptoms due to benign prostatic hyperplasia.
-Late-Breaking Abstract.
+- McVary KT, Gittelman MC, Goldberg KA, et al. Final 5-year outcomes of the multicenter randomized sham-controlled trial of Rezūm water vapor thermal therapy for treatment of moderate-to-severe lower urinary tract symptoms secondary to benign prostatic hyperplasia.
 J Urol.
-2020 Apr;203(4):e1021.
+2021 Apr 19.
+Online ahead of print.

 Caution: U.S. Federal law restricts this device to sale by or on the order of a physician.